Sam - Trick 'r Treat

 The eyes for the mask were made from foam which I cut into a round shape and sewed to the mask with placement help from my mother.
 My mother did the quick stitch hand sewing on the mask for the big seam and smile using wool since we couldnít find a proper colour of embroidery floss to use instead.
 The seams on the mask were made the morning that I was leaving for Youma so I canít thank my mother enough for her help.
 Without her I would never have been able to place the seams and smile!

 The burlap sack I had for this costume was a surprise for me made by my mother.
 I told her I was going to make one and she whipped one up for me one day while I was at work.
 Itís a fitting prop for Sam!
 The lollipop Sam carries, which is a signature of Samís, was a real pain in the butt to get.
 I brainstormed for months trying to figure out how to make one and enlisted help from all of my friends.
 I toyed with the idea of making one out of resin and even considered commissioning a friend of a friend to make a real candy one.
 All of these options were a little too pricey and too time consuming.
 In the end I managed to find a nice eBay seller called 1234models who had been making and selling Samís lollipop prop out of resin and I ordered one just three weeks before the con.
 Although he didnít have any for sale at the moment, he offered to mail me a lollipop minus the stick for a reduced price.
 I got it just a week before the con.
 I ended up attaching and painting the lollipop stick myself using a dowel that I had purchased for the lollipop and it worked nicely.
 Itís not the transparent-like lollipop I had originally hoped for, but it was a great prop nonetheless!
+After debuting the costume I was eventually able to order a 2nd lollipop from the same seller and this time it was made to more closely resemble the lollipop in the movie.
+It was a transparent resin and looked awesome.
+I'm glad that I could upgrade my prop.

 A lot didnít work out properly with this costume.
 The gloves turned out to be a bit oversized.
 They were super basic since Samís gloves donít have fingers.
 I ended up cutting half an inch from the thumbs at the con and re-sewing them to make them smaller.
 The mask needs to be totally re-done.
 With my rushing it turned out lopsided and I wasnít happy with how it turned out at all.
 It needs to be much rounder.
 I plan to re-do it in the coming months and do a proper photoshoot of the costume next fall.
 I fully intend to wear this costume on Halloween next year to scare and entertain kids in my neighbourhood. :3 A lot of people at Youmacon recognized my costume as being from Trick Ďr Treat and I received quite a few nice compliments on it (even though I know it needs a lot of work).
 The mask was challenging to see through so my wonderful friend Ammie helped me maintain my mask when I needed to take it off and was my eyes and ears as we walked around the con on Saturday afternoon.
 I canít thank her enough for her help!
 It was great that she was Cosplaying as Alice from American McGeeís Alice at the time so we were both from the horror genre. (^^) It was a neat experience wearing this costume and hopefully the next time I wear Sam Iíll be able to manoeuvre in it a bit more easily.